Sarawak rabies outbreak: Government and health authorities response

-Posters located in Bintangor warning of rabies outbreak.

 We are now going into another phase of the war against rabies.
 I have given instructions that all dogs throughout Sarawak within affected and non-affected areas be vaccinated.
 We have tried to contain the disease so far and the furthest area where we have a positive test is in Julau.
 We pray it stops there.
 That's why it is very critical that dogs throughout Sarawak be vaccinated.

 — —Sarawak Deputy Chief Minister Douglas Uggah Embas explaining to media on the situation of the outbreak in 2018 after more deaths were reported.

 As a result of the first reported deaths in July 2017, the authorities began to declare a statewide rabies outbreak.
 In January 2019, the outbreak has been declared a Level 2 Disaster to enable all government agencies to pool resources in a concerted effort to mobilise and contain the spread of the disease with vaccination and removal of stray dogs and cats through phases starting from 1 March.
 With the ongoing outbreak, the federal government has contributed a total RM9.3 million for statewide anti-rabies operation in Sarawak including the dispatchment of various agencies both from state and the federal government including the State Disaster Management Committee (SDMC), armed forces, police, National Security Council, Civil Defence Force, Health Department and Department of Veterinary Services to jointly stop the spread of the virus.
 As stated by Malaysia's Deputy Health Minister Lee Boon Chye in 2019, the country Health Ministry will consider proposals from universities or the industrial sector to conduct medical science research on the treatment of rabies.
 On 4 July, Sarawak Research and Development Council (SRDC) entered into an agreement with Universiti Malaysia Sarawak (UNIMAS) to conduct research on quick diagnosis of rabies in the state.

 Local residence in the involved areas were urged to give out their full co-operation to eliminate the outbreak since there have been reports in the early phase that it is not well received by animal lovers and groups representing animal rights.
 The government then increased more awareness programmes, mass vaccination for pets and opening of animal bite clinics for people to seek medical attention and to be vaccinated for suspected of the virus infection after being bitten by animals.
 A total of 120,353 dogs from an estimate of 210,000 dogs have been vaccinated throughout the outbreak.
 With the growing awareness, the fourth phase operations for "targeted removal" carried out in Lundu, Bau, Padawan, Samarahan, Kuching, Serian and Simunjan went smoothly without interruption with a total of 6,725 stray dogs and 61 cats have been removed.
 The number of vaccination increases to over 150,000 in October 2019 through free anti-rabies vaccination provided by the government.